 What we don’t: Not particularly soft or supple; lacks breathability.

-The Black Diamond Alpenglow Pro is our favorite climbing-specific sun shirt, but OR’s Astroman Sun Hoodie isn’t too far behind.
-Interestingly, the Astroman shares many of the same features as our favorite wind shirts, including a deep front zipper, zippered chest pocket that doubles as a stuff sack (this pocket is near the hip on the women’s version), and elastic cuffs that won’t get in the way of your hand jam.
-These details add a bit of weight, but we’d gladly take the extra few ounces for the functionality—after tying our sun hoody around our waist one too many times, the stuff-sack pocket is a particularly helpful addition.
-And to top it off, the OR features a nicely sized hood that can be worn on its own or stretched over a low-profile climbing helmet.
+The Black Diamond Alpenglow Pro above is our favorite climbing-specific sun shirt, but OR’s Astroman Air Sun Hoodie isn’t too far behind.
+Interestingly, the Astroman shares many of the same features as our favorite wind shirts, including a deep front zipper, a zippered chest pocket (this pocket is near the hip on the women’s version), and elastic cuffs that won’t get in the way of your hand jam.
+We also appreciate the laser-perforated holes along the underarms and sides, which work similarly to the mesh panels on the Alpenglow Pro for dumping excess heat.
+To top it off, the OR features a nicely sized hood that can be worn on its own or stretched over a low-profile climbing helmet.

 That said, the Astroman falls short of the Alpenglow Pro in a few ways.
 While the OR’s fabric has a really nice stretch to it, it lacks the super-soft and supple feel of the Black Diamond, which is a lot more comfortable when worn over a tank top or bare skin.
-The Astroman is also significantly less breathable than the Alpenglow Pro, and the women’s pocket has an odd placement that lies just underneath a harness.
-But for $21 less, it’s an affordable and functional sun shirt for climbers and mountaineers (one of our friends even wears it while guiding on Denali), and the elastic cuffs and packable build will be worthwhile additions for many.
+The Astroman is also significantly less breathable than the Alpenglow Pro—the trade-off is a more substantial and confidence-inspiring feel around sharp rock—and the women’s pocket has an odd placement that lies just underneath a harness.
+But for $21 and 3 ounces less, it’s an affordable and functional sun shirt for climbers and mountaineers.

-See the Men's OR Astroman Sun Hoodie See the Women's OR Astroman Sun Hoodie
+See the Men's OR Astroman Air Sun Hoodie See the Women's OR Astroman Air Sun Hoodie

 Materials: 92% polyester, 8% elastane